Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Subscribe to a notification and "Try it" [![](/assets/images/2021-05-20_tryit.jpg)](/assets/images/2021-05-20_tryit.jpg)

 > Meanwhile, on the Ubuntu VM it was running *flask_rx.py".
-It received the notification from our curl command - Note the payload is displayed.
+It received the notification from Cisco DNAC - Note the payload is displayed.

 ```bash
 cisco@ubuntu2:~/Python/webhook$ python3 flask_rx.py